-However, in this paper I want to present aspects that you will rarely-if ever-find addressed publicly, and certainly not on the internet:
+But at the same time they have negative aspects that you will rarely-if ever-find addressed publicly, and certainly not on the internet:

-9 Negative Socio-Political and Psychological Generalizations About Russians:
+10 Negative Socio-Political and Psychological Generalizations About Russians:

 I must immediately emphasize that despite the patterns mentioned below, Russia has the unexplainable paradox of millions of wonderful exceptions, which for the most part suffered persecution, jail, or exile (think of most writers like Dostoevsky or most political or religious dissidents).
 As Dimitry Likhachov said about his own people, "Russians can only be explained through their extremism."